coverclock/com-diag-hazer/README.md

 Technical Commision for Maritime services (RTCM).
 RTCM is supported by a parallel stack called Tumbleweed.

-> More broadly: Hazer was the first project I did, to support GPS, and
+> More broadly: Hazer used GNSS to do real-time moving map displays
-> later GNSS, receivers; Yodel was the second project, to support special
+> using Google Earth; Yodel used GNSS with high precision GNSS and
-> features of specific u-blox devices, including the High Precision Position
+> integrated inertial measurement features of specific u-blox devices;
-> and Altitude (HPP and HPA) solutions, and most recently the Intertial
-> Measurement Unit (IMU); and Tumbleweed was the third project, to support
-> Differential GNSS (DGNSS).
-The two latter projects are extensions of the
+> and Tumbleweed used Differental GNSS with specific u-blox devices.
-> Hazer repository.
+> All three projects reside in the Hazer repository.

 When I use the term "Hazer", I am not very good about distinguishing whether I am talking about the software stack, the project, or the entire repo.